BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 <strong>What I'm doing next:</strong><br /><br/>
 <strong>Small Changes:</strong><br/>
-• Make "true" player indicators cosmetically better.
+• Make "true" player indicators cosmetically better.<br/>
 • Move all styling to separate file.<br/>
 • <strike>Use JS to make checkbox automatically check after selecting something from the dropdown next to it.</strike> <strong>(DONE - 8/19/2019)</strong><br/>
 • Use Ajax for reset and/or display scoreboard.<br/>